LeChatP/RootAsRole/README.md

 Furthermore, the `pam_cap` module is applied to the PAM user session, which means that the capabilities are fixed for every user's session.
 This is not ideal as administrator do not need these capabilities for every commands and every sessions.

 The RootAsRole project is compatible with LSM (Linux Security Modules) such as SELinux and AppArmor, as well as pam_cap.so.
-Administrators can continue using pam_cap.so alongside our module.
-Additionally, the module includes the capable tool, which helps users identify the privileges required by an application.
+Administrators can continue using pam_cap.so alongside our project.
+Additionally, the project includes the capable tool, which helps users identify the privileges required by an application.

 ### How to configure RootAsRole